yuvlian/qingquembed/README.md

 1. Download this https://github.com/yuvlian/rusty_embed_fixer_bot/releases/download/Release/rusty_embed_fixer_bot.7z
 2. Extract the zip
 3. Edit config.yml to your actual discord bot token
-4. Launch the binary (.exe)
+4. Launch the binary (aka .exe)

+   (Yes I know it's named "rusty_tiktok_bot" despite supporting 2 other websites... too lazy to change it.)
-5. Bot is online!
+6. Bot is online!

 ### Build from source
 I'm sure you already know how if you're planning to build from source